StreetScout

 Where is Barnes Bay?

-Barnes Bay is a suburb of Tasmania, Australia.
+Barnes Bay is a suburb of Tasmania, Australia, in the Kingborough local government area.

 What is the population of Barnes Bay?